 The same goes for proper nutrition and sleep.
 How much more robust would your post-workout recovery be if you’re already coming from a healthier base?

 Better yet, the more routine these ideas already are the less input you’ll need when trying to optimize your post-workout recovery when it counts.

 If you’re devoting your precious time to workout and exercise it’s important to maximize the return on your investment.

 The specifics of your post-workout recovery will differ based on the training itself.
 But regardless of who you are, what you’ve just done and what your goals are, there’s great depth to this conversation for everyone.

-Whether it’s prioritizing an active recovery, good quality sleep, mobility and nutrition or potentially letting go of an old-school idea, the more time you can invest into your recovery the greater the benefits.
+Whether it’s prioritizing an active recovery, good quality sleep, mobility, and nutrition or potentially letting go of an old-school idea, the more time you can invest in your recovery the greater the benefits.

 In fact, the more you invest in post-workout recovery, the more you’ll realize these ideas filter into the rest of your life as well.

 Ultimately, the bottom line is pretty simple.
 You deserve to play hard.
 Just make sure your post-workout recovery supports that hard work!